Burnt Ends Embodies artistry of Meat and Smoke

 If you’re a steak fan, you’d probably have heard of Burnt End’s steaks.
 As steak aficionados, a steak was obviously a requisite and we went for the modish but still somehow underrated Flat Iron ($59.50/170g) cut.

 Burnt Ends don’t miss — this had a gorgeous pink centre that’s drenched in a moreish burnt onion sauce to elevate the entire ensemble.
 Such a satisfying and succulent beefy fix — good steak I’d definitely indulge on again though.

 Chasing on the tail of the steak was their iconic Bone Marrow Bun ($12).
 This was kinda forgettable.
 Rich and robust it may be, it was also a rather unctuous eat.

 It’s probably sacrilege to declare this as one of my top picks with Burnt Ends’ produce-focused meat artistry, but these crusty Marshmallows ($4) were the best to have graced my palate.

 Not only were they pillowy soft with intoxicating smoky notes amidst that glorious caramelisation, a sprightly touch of cinnamon imbued a certain je ne sais quo to these stunning toasted candies.

 Was Burnt Ends a life-changing experience?
-Evidently not.
-But I couldn’t find any flaws in their cooking, everything was straightforward but prepared to the highest standards.
+Possibly not.
+But I couldn’t find any flaws in their cooking, everything was earnest but prepared to the highest standards.

 If anything, they show you don’t need flash and high concepts to go toe-to-toe with other Michelin establishments.
 The simple accessible pop art of Andy Warhol is perhaps even more charming to most than the froufrou concepts of Piccasso.